mjrio/mjr-frontend-es6/slides.md

     message = 'hello'           <-- ERROR
 ```

 So don't use 'var' anymore.
-By default use 'const' and use 'let' when needed.

 > const is not immutable!